Most Common Causes of Truck Accidents

 Trucking companies may fail to service big rigs properly, allowing brakes to be out of adjustment or other equipment failures to occur.
 Trucks may be overloaded, making it more difficult for a truck driver to slow down in time to avoid an accident.

 After a tractor-trailer accident, turn to a Florida truck accident law firm that understands how truck wrecks occur and stands up to trucking companies to demand the full compensation to which you may be entitled.

 Contact a Florida Tractor-Trailer Accident Attorney

 If you or a family member has been seriously injured in a crash caused by a large truck, contact an experienced 18-wheeler accident attorney at the law firm of Philip DeBerard, Injury Attorney, for a free evaluation.
 We have convenient offices throughout Florida and the Treasure Coast.
 We pride ourselves on providing personalized, one-on-one attention that other firms don’t deliver.
-We represent truck accident victims in Stuart, Okeechobee, Port.
-St. Lucie, Palm Beach, Jupiter and Vero Beach.
+We represent truck accident victims throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 People injured in a crash caused by a large truck can seek compensation from the trucking company and their insurer to cover their medical bills and damages.